sebastian9991/DataStructures-Algorithms/README.md

 # Coding Preperation

-This repository consists of practing in a manner for coding preperation.
+This repository consists of practing in a manner for coding preperation; with respect to data strutures and algorithms.